Department of Finance

 Prerequisite: FIN 3033.

 This course covers the theoretical and practical aspects of futures, options, and other derivative instruments, which have become some of the most important tools of modern finance.
 While the primary focus is on financial derivatives, contracts based on commodities, and other nonfinancial variables are also covered.
 Topics include market institutions and trading practices, valuation models, hedging, and other risk management techniques.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course fee: DL01 $75.

 FIN 3463.
 Debt Markets.
 (3-0) 3 Credit Hours.